Justia Lawyer Rating

 One of the most common type of criminal offense ordinary folks get charged with involve property crimes — things like property destruction and vandalism.
 Your neighbor wakes up in the morning to find a brick was thrown through their windshield; the same neighbor with whom you’ve had an ongoing property line dispute over the last five years.
 They assume it was you and you are suddenly accused of felony damage to a motor vehicle.
 Or your son’s school had a graffiti incident and a can of spray paint is found in your son’s locker, leading to charges in juvenile court.

 The list goes on and on.
 While these charges may seem minor, they are often charged as felonies like malicious damage to a motor vehicle or vandalism, which can have serious repercussions.
 At Erkan & Sullivan, PC, We are here to help.
 From issues of intent and malice to overcharging by prosecutors and mistaken identity, our firm is committed to identifying the most effective strategies to defend your case.
-In addition to the information below, check out our in-depth pages on vandalism and arson.

 Breaking down the property damage offenses.